closeio/making.close.com/_posts/2022-10-03-data-stores-connections-handling/index.md

     enabled.
   - `socket_keepalive_options`: A dictionary mapping TCP keepalive options (`socket.TCP_KEEPIDLE`, `socket.TCP_KEEPCNT`, and `socket.TCP_KEEPINTVL`)
     to their values.
-These options are analogous to the one we saw above.
+These options are analogous to the ones we saw above.

 There's also other matters that need to be taken into consideration when thinking about this kind of problem, like SQL proxies, MongoDB routers, etc.